-- ECON 170.
+- ECON 390.
+Special Problems.
+A course not currently listed by the Division and offered on an experimental basis.
+Prerequisites or special permission may be required as needed for admission to the course.
+1-6 s.h. - ECON 391.
+Independent Study.
+Research, reading, and/or independent work.
+Evaluation based on demonstrated evidence of achievement.
+Approval of an independent study request by the instructor, the appropriate division head, and the Provost is required to be able to register for the course.
+1-6 s.h. - ECON 392.
+Independent Study.
+Research, reading, and/or independent work.
+Evaluation based on demonstrated evidence of achievement.
+Approval of an independent study request by the instructor, the appropriate division head, and the Provost is required to be able to register for the course.
+1-6 s.h. - ECON 470.
 Internship.
 Individual work under faculty supervision with evaluation based on appropriate evidence of achievement.
 Approval of an internship request by the instructor and the appropriate program coordinator or division head is required to be able to register for the course.
 Mandatory Pass/Fail.
-1-6 s.h. - ECON 190.
+1-6 s.h. - ECON 490.
 Special Problems.
 A course not currently listed by the Division and offered on an experimental basis.
 Prerequisites or special permission may be required as needed for admission to the course.
-1-6 s.h. - ECON 191..
+1-6 s.h. - ECON 491.
 Independent Study.
 Research, reading, and/or independent work.
 Evaluation based on demonstrated evidence of achievement.
 Approval of an independent study request by the instructor, the appropriate division head, and the Provost is required to be able to register for the course.
-1-6 s.h. - ECON 192.
+1-6 s.h. - ECON 492.
 Independent Study.
 Research, reading, and/or independent work.
 Evaluation based on demonstrated evidence of achievement.
 Approval of an independent study request by the instructor, the appropriate division head, and the Provost is required to be able to register for the course.
 1-6 s.h.